-In relation to the 2023 Private Placement, the Company issued 276,840 finders' warrants to the agents with a fair value of \$26,790, to which these were treated as a cost of share issuance and recorded within equity reserves.
+In relation to the 2023 Private Placement, the Company issued 276,840 finders' warrants to the agents with a fair value of \$26,790, which was treated as a cost of share issuance and recorded within equity reserves.
 Each finders' warrant entitles the holder thereof to acquire one common share of the Company at an exercise price of \$0.35 until April 21, 2025.
 The Company used the Black-Scholes option valuation model to determine the fair value of the finders warrants, applying an expected volatility of 86.37% and a risk-free interest rate of 3.95%.

 iv.
-During the three and six months ended June 30, 2023, there were no share purchase options exercised.
+During the nine months ended September 30, 2023, there were no share purchase options exercised.